skander-marnissi/M.A.S-STRIPS-Project/README.md

 In this project, the final output is an evaluation of three searching technics A* search, depth first search and breadth first search in a simulation.

-**Note: all the context of the simulation and report are detail in the Project_Report.pdf**
+*Note: all the context of the simulation and report are detail in the Project_Report.pdf.*

 # Usage